SOLUTIONS

 Advantages of GST

-• Removal of Cascading tax effect
+• Removal of the cascading effect of taxes.

-• Boost in exemption limit for small traders
+• Higher exemption limit for small traders.

 The registration procedure is simple and can be done online.